|

 loving home.
 I feel a strong obligation to care for her as one of God's creatures.

-This answer is for both Diane and Ann.
+What is the Church's position on euthanizing animals? - Ann Dear Diane and Ann: This answer is for both Diane and Ann.
 I am sorry your beloved pets are ill.
 No, it is not wrong to put them down.
 God gave us the power and authority over creation

 (but not over other individual human beings).
 If